bblhd/pride-flags/README.md

 # pride-flags
-A WIP C based pride flag displayer.
+A WIP C based CLI pride flag displayer.

 Currently flags are different widths in order to keep a similar aspect ratio, if you want to use the program I recommend modifying the code to achieve the behaviour you want.